 - 1. The provision and maintenance of safe and healthy working conditions. - 2.
 Ensuring that suitable risk assessments are undertaken from which are developed safe and efficient work methods. - 3.
 Providing information, instruction, training and supervision as is necessary to ensure the competence of individuals. - 4.
 Making available and maintaining all necessary safety devices and protective equipment. - 5.
-Providing and maintaining equipment and materials that are safe and without risk to the health of our employees or others who may be affected by our business activities. - 6.
+Providing and maintaining equipment and materials that are safe and without risk to the health of our Cllrs, employees, workers, contractors and volunteers or others who may be affected by our business activities. - 6.
 Maintaining a constant interest in health and safety matters applicable to FTC's activities, especially through consultation, and for its management to set an example in safe behaviour.